JuliaData/DataFrames.jl/doc/manual.md

 ## Installation

 The DataFrames package is available through the Julia package system.
-If you've never used the package syste, before, you'll need to run the following:
+If you've never used the package system before, you'll need to run the following:

 	require("pkg")
 	Pkg.init()